luisguiserrano/Scy1505.github.io/_posts/2017-4-26-random_walk.md

 </center>

-Finally, it is an interesting question, raised by my smart wife, about what is the probability distribution of the collition time.
+Finally, it is an interesting question, raised by my smart wife, about what is the probability distribution of the collision time.
 We run our model 100 times and keep the results to see what happens.
 (This will take a while)

 {% highlight ruby %}